NSLS-II/sirepo-bluesky/docs/source/installation.rst

 .. code:: bash

-   $ conda create -n sirepo-bluesky -c conda-forge -y python=3.9 srwpy shadow3
+   $ conda create -n sirepo-bluesky -c conda-forge -y python=3.10
    $ conda activate sirepo-bluesky

 Then, to install the released version, run one of the following commands: